dmitriy-kiriyenko/MyNextProject/README.md

 MyNextProject
 =============

-My dream about next time I type `rails new`
+My dream about next time I type `rails new`.